A Trusted Friend in a Complicated World

 Orange Is the New Black (2013–2019)

 One of streaming television’s earliest investments in LGBTQ shows, Orange Is the New Black is also one of the best shows on Netflix—and one of the most popular.
-Set in a federal women’s prison in upstate New York, the ensemble cast, including transgender actor Laverne Cox in a star turn, addresses race, sexuality, and incarceration with depth and humor.
+Set in a federal women’s prison in upstate New York and featuring an ensemble cast, including transgender actor Laverne Cox in a star-making performance, the show addresses race, sexuality and incarceration with depth and humor.

 Available on: Netflix